 A novelty of the SEPA area is the possibility to make and collect cross-border euro payments via direct debit due to the harmonization of practices and the adoption of the same technical formats across national markets.

-For the non-euro area, the utilization of SEPA instruments for euro payments becomes mandatory starting with 31 October 2016, in conformity with the provisions of the Regulation (EU) 260/2012; most of the banks from Romania already deliver such services.
+For the non-euro area, the utilization of SEPA instruments for euro payments became mandatory starting with 31 October 2016, in conformity with the provisions of the Regulation (EU) 260/2012.

-There is on-going collaboration among the banking community, TransFonD, the State Treasury and the National Bank of Romania for a common strategy when implementing SEPA and developing some payment services initiated and processed electronically, payments that are efficient and attractive for customers.
+There is on-going collaboration among the banking community, TRANSFOND, the State Treasury and the National Bank of Romania for a common strategy when implementing SEPA and for developing some payment services initiated and processed electronically, payments that are efficient and attractive for customers.

-The roll out of the SEPA project in Romania materialized in banks’ adhering to SEPA schemes starting with 2008.
-26 credit institutions, the branches of foreign banks from the EU Member States and payment institutions – via which over 98 % of euro credit transfer operations take place – adhered to the SEPA Credit Transfer Scheme, delivering euro payment services via SEPA Credit Transfer to customers.
-One credit institution adhered to the SEPA Direct Debit Scheme, delivering SEPA euro direct debit services.
+The roll out of the SEPA project in Romania has materialized in banks’ adhering to the SEPA schemes starting with 2008.
+23 credit institutions, the branches of foreign banks from the EU Member States and payment institutions – via which over 98 % of euro credit transfer operations take place – joined the SEPA Credit Transfer Scheme, delivering euro payment services via SEPA Credit Transfer to customers.
+One credit institution joined the SEPA Direct Debit Core Scheme, delivering SEPA euro direct debit services.

-A major objective is on-going communication with the payment service users and the development of electronic services based on SEPA instruments which highly satisfy users’ requirements.
+A major objective is on-going communication with the users of payment services and the development of electronic services based on SEPA instruments which highly satisfy users’ requirements.

-The Romanian Association of Banks supports the adhesion process for the credit institutions which intend to provide SEPA rules compliance and assume the adhesion process co-ordinated by the European Payments Council, the association carrying out the role of support organization for adhering to the SEPA payment schemes – NASO (National Adherence Support Organization).
+The Romanian Association of Banks supports the adhesion process for the credit institutions which intend to provide SEPA rules compliance and assume the adhesion process co-ordinated by the European Payments Council, the association carrying out the role of support organization for joining the SEPA– NASO (National Adherence Support Organization) payment schemes.

 After the creation of the single European market and the introduction of Euro, the European Commission and the European Central Bank launched the idea of transforming the diversity of payments instruments in Euro into an integrated payments area.